 When the seedlings are a few inches tall, prick them out and transplant into fresh compost.
 Once established, transplant seedlings into the garden, 10-15cm apart.

 Alternatively, in spring, plant heat-treated onion sets, into soil that has had large stones and weeds removed, and been enriched with organic matter.
-Plant each set 10-15cm apart, with tip protruding.
+Plant each set 10-15cm apart, with the tip protruding.
 Water newly planted sets and cover immediately with horticultural fleece, to prevent birds from lifting them.
 Once firmly rooted, the developing crops can be uncovered.